 On July 6, 2006, standards of performance for stationary combustion turbines (40 CFR §§ 60.4300-60.4420) were promulgated.
 This subpart applies to stationary combustion turbines that commence construction, modification, or reconstruction after February 18, 2005.
-This subpart does not apply to turbine 304 located at TWP Leupp because the turbine was installed prior to February 18, 2005 and has not been modified or reconstructed.
+This subpart does not apply to turbines A-01 and A-02 located at EPNG White Rock because they were both installed prior to February 18, 2005 and have not been modified or reconstructed.